XDEVS-PRO/XDEVS-website/content/blog/variables-and-scopes-in-JS.md

 ```

 Have you noticed the issue?
 Is the counter variable accessible only with the function?
 Yes.
 Does this code work properly?
 No.
-Every time we call `drinkLatte()` it will return 1.
-It works like this because the counter’s variable lifetime ends with the function’s close bracket.
+Every time we call `drinkLatte()`, it will return 1.
+It works because the counter’s variable lifetime ends with the function’s close bracket.
 So in this example, we create a counter variable three times with a value of 0, then increment the counter to a value of 1 and return.
 We need a mechanism that can save the state of variables.
 Closures can help us with that.
-Here is another example using closures.
+Here is another example of using closures.

 ```js
 function getLatte() {